Publish-header

 Holy Communion: When the faithful approach the Holy Chalice, they should stand with respect before the priest and say their baptismal/chrismation name.
 After the name is uttered, the faithful should open their mouth to receive Holy Communion.
 When the spoon goes into the mouth, the faithful should close their mouth and make sure that they swallow the consecrated Bread and Wine.
 Every person who stands before the Holy Chalice, should not have any contact with the red communion cloth, before, during, or after receiving Holy Communion.
 The red communion cloth is to be placed under each person’s chin by those who are assisting the clergy.
 Under no circumstances should the red communion cloth be used as a table napkin to wipe the mouth, nor should one who has received Holy Communion touch it at all.

-Coffee and Fellowship: We invite you to join us for coffee and fellowship in our Hellenic Cultural Center after the Divine Liturgy.
+Coffee and Fellowship: We invite you to join us today for the Philoptochos Lenten Buffet to benefit Hellenic College / Holy Cross Seminary and the Greek School 25th of March Program in the Hellenic Cultural Center after the Divine Liturgy.

 ____________